SidtehDuck/personal-site/README.md

 # CSS-resume-template

-Incomplete resume site at the moment, stay tuned for something flashy!
+Incomplete personal site at the moment, stay tuned for something flashy!